Scriptwriting Workshop On-line

 The workshop runs on an ongoing basis, usually in the spring and autumn.
 If you would like to be contacted with the specific dates when these commence please Register your interest here.

-Led by an experienced, professional scriptwriter and former BBC Drama script editor, Russ Gascoigne, the Scriptwriting Workshop Online offers personal, long distance tutorial support via e-mail to both new and more experienced writers who want to pursue a scriptwriting project of their own.
+This course offers personal, long distance tutorial support via e-mail to both new and experienced writers who want to pursue a scriptwriting project of their own.
 You will be given advice and feedback on your work on a one-to-one basis along with suggestions for revisions.
 This support is primarily aimed at students writing for television or film who already have a completed script to work on.
 Enrolment in advance, accompanied by some brief autobiographical details and a short summary of your chosen project, is essential.

 Russ Gascoigne has written for the BBC, ITV, Channel 4, Channel 5 and S4C, his credits ranging from soap through to the top-rating A Touch of Frost.
 He has worked on series such as McCallum, Family Affairs and The Bill and had original work commissioned by BBC Wales, BBC Scotland and BBC Northern Ireland as well as numerous independents.